FelixOnline/v2/content/articles/2011-11-3-fashion-through-the-decades-the-good-and-the-bad.md

 imported: true
 comments:
  - value: >
      There's a big gaping hole in the 90s, namely Carolyn Bessette Kennedy.
+She embodied the minimalist chic of the mid-90s. ,There's a big gaping hole in the 90s, namely Carolyn Bessette Kennedy.
 She embodied the minimalist chic of the mid-90s.

 # Article Taxonomies
 categories: